webplatform/docs/tutorials/User_interaction/Interacting_with_mouse_movements/index.md

 ---
-title: Interacting with mouse movements
+title: 'Interacting with mouse movements'
 notes:
   - 'Needs all content'
 readiness: 'Not Ready'